-I welcome your input on this site and would love to hear about resources you know of that support these goals!
+I welcome your input on this site and would love to hear about resources you know of that support these goals.

 In my free time, I love to read, hike, and play piano.
 I have an adult daughter and son who are the joys of my life.
-I have lived and worked in Minnesota for many years and have recently returned to my original home state of Colorado.
+I lived and worked in Minnesota for many years and have recently returned to my original home state of Colorado.

-- Everyone can understand and enjoy math.
+Everyone can understand and enjoy math.

-- Meaningful learning occurs gradually over time.
+Meaningful mathematical learning occurs gradually over time.

-- Teaching involves learning from students.
+Teaching math involves learning with students.

-We teach math best by asking questions, listening to students, and helping them learn to think for themselves.
+We teach math by asking questions, listening to students, and helping them learn to think for themselves.